pesos/heiko/docs/index.rst

 Welcome to heiko's documentation!
 =================================

-``heiko`` is a lightweight load balancer that uses ssh to manage servers running on low-end hardware such as Raspberry Pis or even mobile phones.
+``heiko`` is a lightweight load balancer that uses SSH to manage servers running on low-end hardware such as Raspberry Pis or even mobile phones.

 The name heiko is derived from the Japanese term for *equilibrium*.